 Not all telephones can activate the Auto Phone.
-In this case, the telephone receiver must have a special magnet fitted.
-Please follow the separate instructions for attaching the magnet, available from your Hearing Care Professional.
+The telephone receiver must have a special magnet fitted.
+Please follow the separate instructions for mounting the magnet, available from your Hearing Care Professional.

 WARNING

 If you use an Auto Phone magnet: